 Choose your pathway

-There’s more than one way to get into a pharmacy or pharmaceutical sciences degree at Monash.
+There's more than one way to gain entry into a pharmacy or pharmaceutical science degree at Monash.

 Pathway 1 - I have passed the year 12 prerequisites